johanix/draft-berra-dnsop-opt-state/draft-berra-dnsop-opt-transaction-state-00.md

 ...

-# Transaction State EDNS0 Option Format
+# State EDNS0 Option Format

 This document uses an Extended Mechanism for DNS (EDNS0) {{!RFC6891}}
-option to include Transaction State (DTS) information in DNS messages.
+option to include "State" information in DNS messages.
 The option is structured as follows:

                                              1   1   1   1   1   1
      0   1   2   3   4   5   6   7   8   9   0   1   2   3   4   5
    +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+
 0: |                            OPTION-CODE                        |
    +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+